cst0601/cst0601.github.io/_tabs/about.md

 reasons, probably related to the first bullet point).
 - Travel.
 Although I haven't been able to do so for some time.
 - Gaming, especially paradox games (games which you make the world map into one color) and FFXIV.
 Find me @ Elemental-Carbuncle.
+Maybe we could go on a raid sometimes.
+(Currently busy doing other things and stopped at P7S, the tree thing boss)
 - Read visual novels, if you are interested in this, check out 月に寄り添う乙女の作法 series.